 The Williamson Act Program enables local governments to enter into contracts with private landowners for the purpose of restricting specific parcels of land to agricultural or related open space use.
 Private land within locally-designated agricultural preserve areas is eligible for enrollment under contract.
 The minimum term for contracts is ten years.
 However, since the contract term automatically renews on each anniversary date of the contract, the actual term is essentially indefinite.

 Landowners receive substantially reduced property tax assessments in return for enrollment under Williamson Act contract.
 Property tax assessments of Williamson Act contracted land are based upon generated income as opposed to potential market value of the property.
-Local governments receive a partial subvention of forgone property tax revenues from the state via the Open Space Subvention Act of 1971.
+Prior to 2010, local governments received a partial subvention of forgone property tax revenues from the state via the Open Space Subvention Act of 1971.

 Contracts may be exited at the option of the landowner or local government by initiating the process of term nonrenewal.
 Under this process, the remaining contract term (nine years in the case of an original term of ten years) is allowed to lapse, with the contract null and void at the end of the term.